Igor (film): Casting

 As Howard described casting A-list actors for the film, "We sent them the script.
 Steve Buscemi signed on very early, and he's an 'actor's actor.'
 Then others signed on... it just took off that way."
 On March 4, 2005, Slater joined the cast to play the title character in the short film, and Fil Barlow to direct.
-On July 19, 2005, Buscemi, Cleese, and Leno entered the cast as the characters Scamper, Dr. Glickenstein, and Brian the Brain.
+On July 19, 2005, Buscemi, Cleese and Leno entered the cast as the characters Scamper, Dr. Glickenstein and Brian the Brain.
 Jeremy Piven and Molly Shannon, Leondis' first decision for Eva, were cast for the roles of Dr. Schadenfreude and Eva respectively on October 19, 2006.
 On January 10, 2007 Jennifer Coolidge joined the cast to play Jaclyn and Heidi, and Leno switched from voicing Brain to King Malbert.
 On March 28, 2007, John Cusack replaced Slater in the role of Igor, and Hayes joined to voice Brain; the release date was also set for October 24, 2008.
 Leondis thought Cusack had a "world-weary, but hopeful" tone to his voice perfect for Igor's character arc.
 On May 11, 2007, Arsenio Hall was revealed to be in the cast.
-On July 26, 2007, Eddie Izzard replaced Piven for the role of Dr. Schadenfreude.
-Izzard came up with his own accent for Schadenfreude.
+On July 26, 2007, Eddie Izzard replaced Piven in the role of Dr. Schadenfreude.
+Izzard created Schadenfreude’s accent.